okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 Also, you can [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) to ID tokens for any combination of App Groups and User Groups to perform single sign-on (SSO) using the org authorization server.
 You can also [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-a-custom-authorization-server) to ID tokens and access tokens to perform authentication and authorization using a custom authorization server.

 See [Customize tokens returned from Okta](/docs/guides/customize-tokens-returned-from-okta/main/) when you want to define your own custom claims.
 For example, you might want to add a user's email address to an access token and use that to uniquely identify the user.
-Alternatively, you may want to add information stored in a user profile to an ID token.
+You may also want to add information stored in a user profile to an ID token.

 ## Request a token that contains the custom claim